BabuRajan002/Computer-Networking-Bits-and-Bytes/Networking Devices.md

 -> Switch is the best option for it.
 -> Main difference between the Hub and Switch is, hub operates in Physical layer and switch is Data link layer.

-What is the main difference between Hub and Switch?